This page may contain affiliate links. Learn More.

 Going against the norms is going to be difficult since neurotypical people currently guide discussions surrounding neurodiversity.
 For example, non-autistic people dominate autistic voices every April because society gives less value to those on the autism spectrum.

 Finding adequate neurodivergent representation will be hit-or-miss.
 The autistic community favors identity-first language (autistic person) over person-first language (person with autism), but most neurodiverse children’s media will not respect this unless created by an autistic individual.

 At the end of the day, you deserve the same compassion you are teaching your daycare children.
 Admitting your wrongs in front of children helps teach them accountability, empathy, and humility.

 There are so many ways we can build kid’s self esteem.
-And we can help them learn to get along with others.
+And we can help them learn to get along with others of all kinds of diversity.
 These tips will help them succeed in life and encourage other people as they grow.